robertpeteuil/packer-installer/README.md

-# Packer Installer - Automated Packer Installation
+# Installer for HashiCorp Packer - Automated Installation

 ## Automatically Download, Extract and Install Latest or Specific Version